yuri-schmaltz/Wan2GP/README.md

 --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
 --profile no : default (4) : no of profile between 1 and 5\
 --preload no : number in Megabytes to preload partially the diffusion model in VRAM , may offer slight speed gains especially on older hardware.
-Works only with profile 2 and 4.
+Works only with profile 2 and 4.\
+--seed no : set default seed value\
+--frames no : set the default number of frames to generate\
+--steps no : set the default number of denoising steps\
+--check-loras : filter loras that are incompatible (will take a few seconds while refreshing the lora list or while starting the app)\
+--advanced : turn on the advanced mode while launching the app

 ### Profiles (for power users only)
 You can choose between 5 profiles, but two are really relevant here :